PREVIEW: THE GOUGE

 CHAPTER 1

-Sometimes, the smell of the leaves could take Karen all the way back to when she was a child.
+Sometimes the smell of the leaves could take Karen all the way back to when she was a child.
 She remembered building makeshift forts in the woods with her older brother.
 The leaves would crackle under their feet as they ventured out into the woods behind their grandparents’ house.
 The air would be cool, but the heavy rays of sun on their backs through the leafless trees kept them warm.
 Funny how Karen only seemed to remember the Autumn days in the woods.
-Must have been that smell.
+It must have been that distinct smell.

-Today was no different, except the boy she was with today was not her brother, and building a fort was the last thing on their minds.
-It took all her junior year, but she had finally drawn the attention of Tommy, the boy that she had been crushing on since she started high school.
-Tommy had broken up with his girlfriend a few weeks back—it was now or never.
-Karen had to make sure that Tommy knew she was interested in him before some other girl decided to step in, or worse; Tommy could get back together with his ex.
+Today was no different, except for the boy she was with.
+He was not her brother, and building a fort was the last thing on their minds.
+It had taken her entire junior year to draw the attention of Tommy, the boy she had been crushing on since she started high school.
+He had broken up with his girlfriend a few weeks back—it was now or never.
+Karen wanted to make her interests in Tommy clear to him before some other girl decided to step in.
+Worse yet, was the possibility that Tommy would get back together with his ex.

-Tommy was a senior, and super cool.
+Tommy was a senior and super cool.
 He was kind of a loner—not really falling into any stereotypical high school group.
-He had friends that were jocks, and friends that were slackers.
+He had friends who were jocks and friends who were slackers.
 Tommy even hung out with a lot of the stoners and troublemakers.
-Maybe it was that glimpse of rebellious nature that drew Karen to Tommy—it certainly didn’t hurt that he was also handsome, tall and fit.
-Tommy didn’t have any enemies, even from people that you would assume would be jealous.
+Maybe it was that glimpse of his rebellious nature that drew Karen to him—it certainly didn’t hurt that he was also handsome, tall and fit.
+He didn’t have any enemies.
+Even people you would assume could be jealous weren’t.
 Everyone liked Tommy.
-Karen couldn’t think of anyone that would have wished his ultimate fate upon him—but maybe she didn’t know Tommy as well as she thought.

-The pole lights were starting to take over from the sun as it fell behind the woods line.
+The pole lights were starting to take over as the sun fell behind the woods line.
 Karen was standing happily next to Tommy against the chain link fence on the sidelines near the end of the field.

 “You want to split some nachos or something?”
 Tommy asked Karen.

 “I don’t know.
-Looks like we’d be waiting a while,” Karen said.
+Looks like we’d be waiting a while,” she said.

 “Yeah, maybe.
 We’d probably get some of that great cheese skin though,” Tommy laughed.